Wilmington Grammar School for Girls Parsons Lane, Wilmington, Kent, DA2 7BB

 Dedicated to the idea that writing about books and reading should be just as diverse as books and readers are.

-If your daughter attends a sports club/youth club in the evening then reading in the car is ideal if they travel well.
+If your child attends a sports club/youth club in the evening then reading in the car is ideal if they travel well.

 Visit your local library together and choose books that appeal to you both.
 Swap them afterwards, talk about which one you prefer and why.
 This could be something you do once a month.